mia-platform/documentation/docs/release-notes/platform_10-5-0_releasenotes.md

 - Bulk actions such as refund and invoice downloading
 - Partial refund from Backoffice

-For more technical details please refer to [the documentation] (/runtime_suite/payment-integration-hub/overview)
+For more technical details please refer to [the documentation](/runtime_suite/payment-integration-hub/overview)

 ## Backoffice - 1.3.4